-8 weeks: Dating Ultrasound / Labs / Midwife visit
+8 weeks: Dating Ultrasound / Labs/New OB Visit, Full History and Physical Exam

 You will have an appointment with our ultrasound unit to confirm viability and prenatal labs are drawn.
 Typically, an ultrasound by transvaginal route is performed.
 The ultrasound confirms the number of fetuses, properly dates your delivery, and the health of your pregnancy.
-You meet with the Midwife and check in on how you are feeling and what to expect in the first trimester.